 S21

-International Symposium on Advances in Grapevine Genetics and Physiology
+International Symposium on Advances in Grapevine Genetics and Physiology: Innovation and Adaptation for the Next-Generation Resilient Viticulture

 The link button to the abstract submission page (the ROSA platform) is at the bottom of this page.